Tesla's soaring stock cracks $2,000 ahead of share split

 By Noel Randewich

 The stock has jumped 45% just since Aug.
-11, when Tesla announced a five-for-one stock split, with shareholders or record on Aug 21 receiving four additional shares for each share they own, distributed after the close of trading on Aug 28.
+11, when Tesla announced a five-for-one stock split, with shareholders of record on Aug.
+21 receiving four additional shares for each share they own, distributed after the close of trading on Aug.
+28.

 Thursday's surge put Tesla's stock market value at $372 billion, greater than all but seven of the S&P 500's components.